vmware-archive/pcfdev/README.md

 # microPCF (Pivotal Cloud Foundry)

-MicroPCF is an open source project for running a local version of Pivotal Cloud Foundry.
-It supports the [CF CLI](https://github.com/cloudfoundry/cli) and runs using [Vagrant](https://www.vagrantup.com/) on [VirtualBox](https://www.virtualbox.org/), [VMware Fusion for Mac](https://www.vmware.com/products/fusion), [VMware Workstation for Windows](https://www.vmware.com/products/workstation), and [Amazon Web Services](http://aws.amazon.com/).
+microPCF is an open-source project that allows developers to easily run a single VM version of Pivotal Cloud Foundry.
+It supports the [CF CLI](https://github.com/cloudfoundry/cli) and runs using [Vagrant](https://www.vagrantup.com/) on [VirtualBox](https://www.virtualbox.org/), [VMware Fusion for Mac](https://www.vmware.com/products/fusion), [VMware Workstation for Windows](https://www.vmware.com/products/workstation), or [Amazon Web Services](http://aws.amazon.com/).

 [ [Website](http://micropcf.io) | [Latest Release](https://github.com/pivotal-cf/micropcf/releases/latest) | [Nightly Builds](https://micropcf.s3.amazonaws.com/nightly/index.html) ]

-## Deploy microPCF with Vagrant
+## Deploy microPCF

-A colocated deployment of microPCF can be launched locally with [Vagrant](https://vagrantup.com/).
+microPCF can be deployed with [Vagrant](https://vagrantup.com/).
 You will need:

 * A microPCF Vagrantfile from the [latest release](https://github.com/pivotal-cf/micropcf/releases/latest) or [nightly builds](https://micropcf.s3.amazonaws.com/nightly/index.html)
 * [Vagrant](https://vagrantup.com/) 1.7+ installed

+To deploy locally, you will need one of the following virtualizers
+* Virtualbox 5.0+
+* Vmware Fusion 8+ (for OSX)
+* VMware Desktop 11+ (for Windows)

+To deploy to AWS, you will need the vagrant-aws plugin (`vagrant plugin install vagrant-aws`) and credentials for an AWS account in your environment.

+> Cloning this repo is not required to use microPCF.

 ##### Spin up a virtual environment